exercism/DEPRECATED.rikki/README.md

   ]
 }
 ```

+## How it works

+When someone submits a solution to exercism, the uuid of the submission gets
+placed in a queue implemented in redis.

+Rikki pulls the uuid off the queue, makes a request to exercism.io's API to get the
+code, then either processes it locally, or submits the code to one of the analyzer APIs,
+depending on the language.

+* Go: analyzes locally
+* Crystal: submits it to the crystal analyzer
+* Ruby: submits it to the ruby analyzer

 The `comments/` directory of the rikki project contains a directory for each
 `type`, and a markdown file for each `key`.